 Just how far Florida would go in equating the rights of the biological father with that of the mother has yet to be established.
-However, a movement is going on in the state of Michigan that may have impact on establishing paternity in other states as well.
+However, a movement is going on in the state of Michigan that may have an impact on establishing paternity in other states as well.

 A proposed Michigan statute would allow biological fathers of a child to seek a determination of paternity when the woman is married to another man.
 It has always been the case in Michigan that the man married to the woman when a child is born is the presumed father.
 Such a presumption is now being challenged as being unfair and in violation of public policy.